This is a step-by-step guide to connecting a set of Redflow ZCell/ZBM2 batteries to an energy system using Victron Energy components.

 The Victron Energy 'BatteryLife' feature is incompatible with the need to fully discharge the system periodically in a single ZCell environment.

-In a multiple ZCell installation, BatteryLife might in principle be able to be used, but Redflow recommends that BatteryLife is disabled in all Redflow installations for various reasons reasons, including to ensure that battery maintenance cycles can be performed efficiently.
+In a multiple ZCell installation, BatteryLife may be able to be used, but Redflow recommends that BatteryLife is disabled in all Redflow installations for various reasons reasons, including to ensure that battery maintenance cycles can be performed efficiently.

 Quattro/Multi 'Low Battery' Alarm